 “Adventure that takes you on the foot of world number one Mt.
 Everest Base Camp

-Various scenic adventure destination to choose all in the comfort of a nice cozy local lodge
+Various scenic adventure destinations to choose all in the comfort of a nice cozy local lodge

-Walk into highest Sagarmatha National Park listed in UNESCO World Heritage Sites
+Walk into the highest Sagarmatha National Park listed in UNESCO World Heritage Sites

-Fascinating Sherpa villages adorned with colorful culture and custom to observe on walks
+Fascinating Sherpa villages adorned with colorful culture and customs to observe on walks

 From green enchanting alpine forest to a barren and picturesque arctic zone of ice and glaciers

-An adventure within world tallest peaks Mt.
-Everest, Lhotse, Cho-Oyu and range of high peaks”
+An adventure within the world’s tallest peaks Mt.
+Everest, Lhotse, Cho-Oyu, and a range of high peaks”

-Everest Region Trekking Blog mostly populated with Sherpa the highlanders of the Mid-East and North Eastern Himalaya range, where the word Sherpa comes from the Tibetan language means Sher East and Pa for people, hence Eastern People.
+Everest Region Trekking is the most populated with Sherpa the highlanders of the Mid-East and North Eastern Himalaya range, where the word Sherpa comes from the Tibetan language means Sher East and Pa for people, hence Eastern People.
 Lower Southern Everest around Solu area of mixed tribes with various cultures inhabited by KiratRai, Sherpa, Magar, Tamang with some Bharamins and Chettries, Dalits of Hindu and Buddhism religions.

-Higher Khumbu inhabited by Sherpa with few minorities of Tamang, Magar and Rai people, the Everest region completely dominated and interwoven with strong Buddhist religion where on the trek one can witness prayer symbols, walls and spinning bells along the village path.
+Higher Khumbu is inhabited by Sherpa with a few minorities of Tamang, Magar, and Rai people, the Everest region is completely dominated and interwoven with strong Buddhist religion where on the trek one can witness prayer symbols, walls, and spinning bells along the village path.
 Sherpa people of Tibetan origin with similar language and culture of ancient heritage where trekkers can visit famous old monasteries of great interest at Khumjung, Tengboche, and Pangboche with Thame.

 Everest Region Trekking blog is one of the most popular destinations around the whole Himalaya range after Annapurna Himalaya, where one can enjoy the short trek of less than a week to more and carry on for month duration all in the shade of mighty Mt.
 Everest with other giant peaks.

-Everest Region Trekking Blog offers a beautiful destination to Everest Three Pass Trek for interested travelers where every trek takes you scenic viewpoint facing a glorious panorama of the world highest peaks from Mt.
-Everest, Lhotse, Cho-Oyu with an array of mountain range including most striking Mt.
+Everest Region Trekking Blog offers a beautiful destination to Everest Three Pass Trek for interested travelers where every trek takes you scenic viewpoint facing a glorious panorama of the world’s highest peaks from Mt.
+Everest, Lhotse, and Cho-Oyu with an array of mountain ranges including the most striking Mt.
 Amadablam.

-A most popular way to reach the higher Everest region around Khumbu taking a swift short and scenic flight to Lukla from Kathmandu, where smaller aircraft flies around the mountainous destination of Nepal Himalaya, during the air of 30 minutes enjoy a fantastic panorama of Himalayan peaks, with Mt.
+The most popular way to reach the higher Everest region around Khumbu taking a swift short and scenic flight to Lukla from Kathmandu, where smaller aircraft fly around the mountainous destination of Nepal Himalaya, during the air of 30 minutes enjoy a fantastic panorama of Himalayan peaks, with Mt.
 Everest.

-Everest Base Camp Trek of maximum 11 nights and 12 days (Lukla to Lukla):
+Everest Base Camp Trek of a maximum of 11 nights and 12 days (Lukla to Lukla):

-After Tengboche walk takes to barren windswept country past the last permanent village of Pangboche where other areas are temporary settlements like Pheriche, Dingboche, Lobuche, and Gorakshep.
+After the Tengboche walk takes to barren windswept country past the last permanent village of Pangboche where other areas are temporary settlements like Pheriche, Dingboche, Lobuche, and Gorakshep.
 Finally, the walk takes right at the bottom of Mt.
 Everest enclosed within a series of giant peaks with close views of tumbling and massive Khumbu Ice-Fall with glaciers.
-Optional hike and climb from Gorakshep takes you on top Kala Pathar for a breathtaking fantastic panorama of peaks with Everest and Pumori then head back to Lukla for the flight back to Kathmandu.
+Optional hike and climb from Gorakshep takes you to the top Kalapathar for a breathtaking fantastic panorama of peaks with Everest and Pumori then head back to Lukla for the flight back to Kathmandu.

 Gokyo Lake Trek maximum 12 nights 13 days or a minimum of 10 nights and 11 days (Lukla to Lukla).

-Takes you off from the main trail after Namche Bazaar towards high and beautiful Gokyo valley and its scenic glacial lakes, offers grand views of world four highest peaks Mt.
-Everest, Lhotse, Cho-Oyu and Makalu from high Gokyo-Ri.
+Takes you off from the main trail after Namche Bazaar towards high and beautiful Gokyo valley and its scenic glacial lakes, which offer grand views of the world’s four highest peaks Mt.
+Everest, Lhotse, Cho-Oyu, and Makalu from high Gokyo-Ri.

 Gokyo Chola Pass to Everest Base Camp Trek maximum 13 nights 14 days (Lukla to Lukla).